kintoandar/kintoandar.github.io/_posts/2017-01-17-Survival-guide-to-tech-conferences.md

    * At one time, I was keen on using the operating system as an artifact of the delivery pipeline, just like any other application running on it, providing a consistent, versioned and automated way of creating machines.
 I took the opportunity of another presentation I was making and also introduced this subject, which eventually was implemented and accepted by my colleagues across the company.

-   * Once I got tired of recurrently dealing with Public Key Infrastructure (PKI) issues, so I prepared a presentation to my colleagues about the fundamentals of PKI.
+   * Once I got tired of recurrently dealing with Public Key Infrastructure (PKI) issues, so I prepared a presentation for my colleagues about the fundamentals of PKI.
 I already gave this talk 3 times (one in Portugal, other in Romania, and another in a Security Event) and the outcome couldn’t be better - it helped reduced the toil of dealing with PKI related issues, which showed me that sometimes you really have to put yourself out there.

 <div style="text-align:center" markdown="1">
 ![poster](/images/sec_poster.gif)